Families herded "like sheep" to die in Houla massacre

 Activists said security forces fired on the demonstrators, killing several people.
 Free Syrian Army rebels attacked army checkpoints around the mainly Sunni villages of the Houla district, seizing control of at least one.

-Up to five government armoured vehicles, including tanks, were damaged in the fighting, testimony to the increasing firepower at the rebels' disposal.
+Up to five government armored vehicles, including tanks, were damaged in the fighting, testimony to the increasing firepower at the rebels' disposal.

 "In late afternoon, Taldaou came under heavy tank shelling and rocket fire," said activist Maysara al-Hilawi, who said he had witnessed Friday's events.
 "A number of people were killed, and the rebels withdrew."